What do video games and businesses have in common?

 I consider boss fights to be turning points in your business.
 For example, my current boss fight is my damned Sales Funnel.
 I SUCK AT THOSE!!!!
 Ugh…

-My last boss fight was building traffic…(the magic key turned out to be the 30 Day Challenges I starting launching last month!).
+My last boss fight was building traffic…(the magic key turned out to be the 30 Day Challenges I starting launching last month!
+Now hosted in the Wham!
+Bam!
+Business Plan! membership site).

 The great thing about Boss Fights, though…is that you will do some SERIOUS fist pumping after you win!!